 Dorian made his debut for England ‘A’ in 1997 before earning his first full England cap the following year at the age of 30 against France in Paris.
 At end of the 2001 season, Dorian was called up as a replacement for the British and Irish Lions squad on their summer tour to Australia.
 He captained England during their match against France in Marseilles ahead of the 2003 Rugby World Cup and was named in Clive Woodward’s Rugby World Cup-winning squad where he was on the bench for England’s famous victory over Australia in the final in Sydney.

-West was appointed as a RFU National Academy coach upon his retirement from playing in 2003 and spent a year with the England U19s before joining Jim Mallinder in the England U21 set-up.
-Together they won the Grand Slam in 2006 and coached the England Saxons to Churchill Cup success before taking up his coaching position at Franklin's Gardens.
+Following his retirement in 2004, West was appointed as a RFU National Academy coach and spent a year with the England U19s before joining Jim Mallinder in the England U21 set-up.
+Together, Jim and Dorian guided England to the Grand Slam in 2006 and coached the England Saxons to Churchill Cup success before Dorian took up his position at Franklin's Gardens.

 During his time at the Saints, Dorian has helped the club make an immediate return to the Premiership, whilst also helping them to the European Challenge Cup in 2008/09 and the LV= Cup in 2009/10.
 With the club reaching further finals both in Europe and domestically over the following seasons, Dorian played a huge role in Saints double cup-winning success in 2014